+We can have the following in a program:

 '''

-We can have the following in a program:

 {

 if (condition1)

 {

 if (condition2)

 {statements-s1}

 else

 if (condition3)

 {statements-s2,}

 }

 else

 {statements-s4}

 statements-s5

 }

-This is called a pasted if and ol const

 '''

 This is called a nested if and else statement.
 As the level of nesting increases, it will be difficult to analyse and logical mistakes will be made more easily.